ALLAN'S CANADIAN PERSPECTIVE!

 While we can map the brain, track neurons, and simulate intelligence, we still can’t explain why a collection of matter should produce the feeling of being alive, aware, and experiencing.

-From a purely material standpoint, consciousness should not exist at all.
+From a purely material standpoint, Consciousness should not exist at all.

 But it does.
 And that fact opens a door—possibly—to the Divine!